Are home training workouts effective?

 - Sound and / or TV system

-It is entirely possible to build an impressive physique without highly specialised gymnasium machines but equally, today’s modern gyms have excellent training facilities and equipment.
+It is entirely possible to build an impressive physique without highly specialized gymnasium machines but equally, today’s modern gyms have excellent training facilities and equipment.
 The final decision is likely to be forced by your available budget, be it less than £100 or unlimited.